Add Your User Profile Folders to the Navigation Pane in File Explorer

 Use folder added to navigation pane

-If you want to remove your user profile folders from the navigation pane in File Explorer, you can perform the same process with the Remove User Account Folder from Explorer.reg file.
+If you ever change your mind in the future and decide you want to cleanly remove your user profile folders from the navigation pane in File Explorer, reverting the change is just as straightforward.
+You can easily perform the exact same execution process detailed above, but instead, simply run the Remove User Account Folder from Explorer.reg file.
+This will instantly flip the registry value back to zero and restore your File Explorer window to its completely default factory appearance.

 For additional training resources, check out our online IT training courses.